shindakun/attodo.app/docs/index.md

 - **Status** - Whether the task is completed or not
 - **Timestamps** - When the task was created and completed

 All tasks are stored in your personal AT Protocol repository under the `app.attodo.task` lexicon.
+Lists are stored under `app.attodo.list`, and your preferences are stored under `app.attodo.settings`.
+See the [lexicon definitions](https://github.com/shindakun/attodo/tree/main/lexicons) for full schema details.

 ## Using Tags